xdevelnet/x11k/README.md

 # x11k
-Keylogger for UNIX-like systems (like linux/freebsd) with Xorg (or x11 compatiable) graphics server.
-Allows you to log your keyboard actions.
+Keylogger for UNIX-like systems (like linux/freebsd) with Xorg or x11 compatible graphics server.
+It allows you to register your keyboard actions.

 # What is it?
-It's keylogger.
-It should log key actions from Xorg display.
-Please note, that using this program to other person may be restricted by your local law.
+Keylogger logs key actions from Xorg display.
+Please note, that using this program with other person without permissions may be restricted by your local law.
 Read LICENSE file before use it.

 # How to install it?